projen/projen/docs/api/API.md

 [SampleFile](#projen-samplefile)|Produces a file with the given contents but only once, if the file doesn't already exist.
 [SampleReadme](#projen-samplereadme)|Represents a README.md sample file.
 You are expected to manage this file after creation.
 [Semver](#projen-semver)|*No description*
+[SharedComponents](#projen-sharedcomponents)|A collection of unrelated, language-agnostic components that projen includes in all project types besides the base `Project`.
 [SourceCode](#projen-sourcecode)|Represents a source file.
 [Task](#projen-task)|A task that can be performed on the project.
 [TaskRuntime](#projen-taskruntime)|The runtime component of the tasks engine.